This super soft performance shoe allows you to feel every divot, bump and crack in the rock like no other high performance shoe.

 Scarpa Drago Review

 The Bugatti of climbing shoes, the Drago really means business.
 This shoe take some of Scarpa’s best innovations and put them all in one shoe.
 This super soft performance shoe allows you to feel every divot, bump and crack in the rock like no other shoe I have used.
-I wasn’t just impressed with its super sensitivity, but the Drago also delivers a brilliant balance of both performance and comfort.
+I wasn’t just impressed with its super sensitivity, the Drago also delivers a brilliant balance of both performance and comfort.

 Unlike a lot of it’s high performance counterparts, the Drago’s ability to smear is very impressive.
 Its soft rubber and flexible last giving you plenty of rock to rubber contact.
 Naturally, they also work wonders in deep pockets and overhung terrain.
 But there are still a few areas where this shoe does fall short.
 Because of its soft rubber and sensitive characterises, this shoe won’t help you win any awards for your edging ability – for this you will need a much stiffer shoe for that.